FixBD/Educare/README.md

 > Here you can change or disable Educare default settings.

 * **Page Setup:**
-Inter your front end results page slug (Where you use `[educare_results]` shortcode in your editor, template or any shortcode-ready area for front end results system).
+Enter your front end results page slug (Where you use `[educare_results]` shortcode in your editor, template or any shortcode-ready area for front end results system).
 Don't need to insert with domain - http://xxxxx.com/results.
 Only slug will be accepted, for exp: results or index.php/results.

 * **Customize:**
 Here you can change or disable Front End Typography of - Name, Roll, Reg Number, Class, Exam and Year